The Watermelon Pops I Didn’t Know I Needed

 • Watermelon (4 cups, peeled and chopped): The hero of this recipe.
 Juicy, naturally sweet, and hydrating, watermelon forms the base of the popsicles.
 Retaining some of the seeds not only gives a rustic appearance but also highlights the natural identity of the fruit.

 • Sea Salt (½ teaspoon): A small amount of salt goes a long way.
-It sharpens the sweetness of the watermelon, balances flavours, and adds a subtle savoury edge that makes the popsicle more refreshing.
+It sharpens the sweetness of the watermelon, balances flavors, and adds a subtle savory edge that makes the popsicle more refreshing.

 Step 1: Prepare the fruit